 If you want to teach yourself guitar, there are many different online tutorials that you can watch to help you on your way.
 Books and ebooks can also help you on your journey.

 If you’re looking to find a guitar teacher, you have a few options.
 You could sign up for classes at a local music store, you could join a local group, or you could take private one on one classes with an independent teacher.
 You could also try online guitar lessons.

-Teach yourself guitar
+Teach yourself guitar with these eight tips.

 You can find video tutorials on specialist websites to help learn more about a specific topic or area.
 Signing up for guitar lessons will also give you the advice and support of a professional and you’ll learn other tips and tricks from them.